Philosophy (PHIL)

 PHIL 9979 Field Placement Continuation: Full-Time (0 credits)

 Fee.
-SNC/UNC grade assessment.
+S/U grade assessment.
 Allows a student to be considered the equivalent of full-time status.
 Requires that the student is working 20 hours or more per week at their field placement.

 Level of Study: Graduate

 Fee.
-SNC/UNC grade assessment.
-Allows a student to be considered the equivalent of less than half-time status.
-Requires that the student is working less than 12 hours per week toward their master's comprehensive exam.
+S/U grade assessment.
+Allows a student to be considered the equivalent of full-time status.
+Requires that the student is working 20 hours or more per week on their professional project.
+Any professional project credits required for the degree should be completed before registering for non-credit Professional Project Continuation.

 Level of Study: Graduate

 Fee.
-SNC/UNC grade assessment.
-Allows a student to be considered the equivalent of half-time status.
-Requires that the student is working more than 12 to less than 20 hours per week toward their master's comprehensive exam.
-May be taken in conjunction with credit-bearing or other non-credit courses to result in the status indicated, as deemed appropriate by the department.
+S/U grade assessment.
+Allows a student to be considered the equivalent of less than half-time status.
+Requires that the student is working less than 12 hours per week on their doctoral dissertation.
+All 12 dissertation credits required for the degree should be completed before registering for non-credit Doctoral Dissertation Continuation.

 Level of Study: Graduate